First Blood: Plot

 Rambo falls back to an abandoned mine, where National Guard units fire an M72 LAW to collapse the mine after suppressive fire fails to force Rambo to surrender.
-Teasle and the others initially presume Rambo to be dead, but Rambo escapes the mine through a ventilation shaft and returns to town after hijacking a military transport truck, intent on confronting Teasle.
-Trautman again fails to convince Teasle to cancel the pursuit, while Rambo creates a distraction by causing a gas-station explosion, cutting power to most of the town and destroying a gun store.
+Teasle and the others initially presume Rambo to be dead, but Rambo escapes the mine through a ventilation shaft.
+He hijacks a military transport truck and drives back to town, intent on confronting Teasle.
+Trautman again fails to convince Teasle to cancel the pursuit.
+Rambo destroys his stolen truck in a gas-station explosion, then shoots power lines to most of the town and detonates explosives in a gun store.

 After shooting indiscriminately in the sheriff's office, Rambo shoots Teasle in the leg, grievously injuring him with an M60 machine gun that Rambo had taken from the military truck.
-Trautman arrives and appeals to Rambo, who finally relents and surrenders after relating his negative experiences from the war and from his return home.
+Before Rambo can kill Teasle, Trautman arrives and demands that Rambo stand down.
+Rambo decries the emptiness of civilian life and the hostility of the anti-war movement, before breaking down as he recounts the horror of seeing his friend blown up.
 Trautman comforts Rambo before escorting him into federal custody.
 Teasle is taken to an ambulance for treatment of his injuries.

 Production

 Development

-The original Rambo was so bloodthirsty... the story was so hard, so terrifying every step of the way.
-(I think that's one reason the book took so long to get done).
-What I did with Rambo was try to keep one foot in the Establishment and one foot in the outlaw or frontier image.
-I wanted him to be accepted by the mainstream—but also be a criminal.
-So he has some strong patriotic views—and he loves the system.
-He just doesn't like a lot of the people who live and work in it.